amsimoes/SO_Project/README.md

 ```

 * `config.txt`:
-Provides number of threads, whitelisted external domains, local domain, and a named pipe name.
-In order to change
+Provides thread pool size, whitelisted external Domains addresses, LocalDomain address, and a statistics named pipe name.
-both type of domains while running the server you may send a signal SIGUSR1 to the cfg_process, which PID will be shown occasionaly
-as some stats are printed time to time.
+Live Reloading: It's possible to update both domain types list, while running the server, by sending a SIGUSR1 signal to the cfg_process PID (which is shown occasionally on the server cli window or by locating it on your system) after updating and saving the file.
-Threads treat external requests using dig aswell.
-Local requests are processed faster.
+Threads handle external requests using dig aswell but local requests are processed faster.

 Example:
 ```
 Threads = 5
-Domains = edu.pt; lala.pt; olx.pt; asdasdasdasd.pt; fb.com;
+Domains = edu.pt; lala.pt; olx.pt; google.com; fb.com;
 LocalDomain = so.local
 NamedPipeEstatisticas = statistics
 ```